 Must Read: Cash Disbursement Journal in QuickBooks

-How can You Import Journal Entries into QuickBooks Desktop?
+How to Import Journal Entries into QuickBooks Desktop?

 With the help of an IIF file, it is easier to import journal entries into QBDT.
 You can log in to your QBDT account and select File.
 Click on Utilities and then press Import.
 Tap on IIF Files following this step.
 Make a choice of the IIF File that you would like to import.
 Select Open and then hit Ok.
 Keep following the steps to successfully import the entries into the software.